Updated on: 26 March 2021

 Networking Extensibility Events

-- Subscribe to new independent extensibility events for networks, load-balancers, and security groups for custom deployments enhancements by applying ABX actions and vRO workflows.
+- Subscribe to new independent extensibility events for networks, load-balancers, and security groups for custom deployments enhancements by applying extensibility actions and vRealize Orchestrator workflows.

 - Export/Import CSS in a custom form.
 Learn more